sdnhype/airnet/doc/click_router.md

 	have two internal interfaces : one for the click VM1 (e.g. mininet1) and one for the click VM2 (e.g. mininet2).

-	P.S: Make sur the click VM internal interface is up and is in promicuous mode.
+	P.S: Make sure the click VM internal interface is up and is in promicuous mode.
 	- sudo ip link set dev [intf] up
 	- sudo ip link set dev [intf] promisc on